krishgoel20/WanderHub-A-Smart-Tourism-Platform/README.md

 ## Research Objectives
 - To develop a recommendation system that suggests hotel details based on user preferences.
 - To develop a counterfactual-based recommendation system providing alternative options if any “What-if” scenario arises.
-- To design and implement a genetic algorithm and simulated annealing approach to optimize travel itineraries based on user preferences.
+- To design and implement a hybrid Genetic Algorithm-Simulated Annealing approach to optimize travel itineraries based on user preferences.